Asus ZenWatch 3 Review

 Ease of Use

 The Asus ZenWatch 3 earned a slightly below average score in this important metric — which made up 30% of the final score — earning a 4 out of 10 for its slightly lackluster performance.
 We compared the interface method, screen responsiveness, ease at swapping out wristbands, its charging setup, and water resistance, as well as the relative ease of capturing screenshots of the content displayed on the watch screen.
-You can see how the ZenWatch 3's performance compared to the rest of the competition in the chart below.

 This model relies on the Android Wear app to capture a screenshot — an unreliable method at best.
 The ZenWatch 3 did about average in terms of water resistance, complying with the IP67 standard.
 This means that is acceptable to be submerged for up to one meter of water for 30 minutes and remain functioning.
 In practice, this means that you should be able to wear this watch all day — including in the shower — but potentially want to think twice about swimming with it or using it for longer periods when totally submerged.